On this page

 Setting up a self-managed super fund (SMSF) can potentially supercharge your retirement plans, but they are not an automatic road to riches.
 They are also complex to run and involve lots of paperwork that can be time consuming and, let’s face it, boring.

-You can get others to do the work for you (at extra cost of course) and you need to read the paperwork from the ATO and ASIC, your accountant, auditor, investments, platforms, insurers, among others and often this requires immediate action.
+You can get others to do the work for you (at extra cost of course) and you need to read the paperwork from the ATO and ASIC, your accountant, auditor, investments, platforms and insurers and often this requires immediate action.

-Also bear in mind if you and your husband or wife are trustees in an SMSF and you decide to go your separate ways, things can get messy.
+Also bear in mind if you and your partner are trustees in an SMSF and you decide to go your separate ways, things can get messy.
 Around one third of marriages in Australia end in divorce.
 Unless the terms of the divorce are amicable, and they rarely are, then splitting your SMSF will involve family lawyers and large cheques.

 Difficulties can also arise when the more active partner in the fund dies, leaving their spouse unprepared and under unwanted pressure at what is already a stressful time.

 Running your own SMSF is not a magic bullet.
-It is simply an alternative investment vehicle for your retirement savings.
+It is simply an alternative investment vehicle for your retirement savings, albeit one with more flexibility and control than large APRA funds.
 For those who get it right, the rewards can be great.
 But getting it wrong can be costly, both in terms of your future financial wellbeing and your stress levels.
 So ignore the noise surrounding SMSFs and ask yourself if running your own fund is right for you.